aksnzhy/xlearn_doc/python_api/index.rst

  [  100%      ]    10            0.448725                0.00
  [ ACTION     ] Start to save model ...

-In this example, xLearn uses *feild-ware factorization machines* (ffm) for solving a binary classification task.
+In this example, xLearn uses *field-aware factorization machines* (ffm) for solving a binary classification task.
 If you want train a model for regression task, you can reset the ``task`` parameter to ``reg``: ::